 St. Lawrence Dentistry offers a minimally invasive treatment option for cosmetic defects and minor enamel cavities.
-This includes teeth with ‘white spots’, or have a cloudy appearance.
+Included are teeth with ‘white spots’ or which have a cloudy appearance.

-ICON is made by DMG and is the first ever white spot treatment product which acts by a process called ‘infiltration’.
-This is an ideal treatment method as there is no drilling on the tooth in many cases.
-Infiltration offers a totally new treatment method for white spots on teeth.
-It can treat a white spot which has progressed well into the dentin layer of the tooth.
-White spot lesions are not only a disturbing cosmetic problem but are actually sometimes a visible stage of an early cavity.
-If they are cavity related it is important that they are treated at this early ‘white spot’ stage so they won’t progress.
+To treat white spots, Dr. Hawryluk Jr. uses a product called ICON, which is the first-ever white spot treatment product that acts by a process called ‘infiltration.’
+It’s an ideal treatment method as there is no drilling on the tooth in many cases.
+It can treat a white spot that has progressed well into the dentin layer of the tooth.
+White spot lesions are not only a cosmetic issue but are sometimes a visible stage of an early cavity.
+If they are cavity related, they should be treated at this early ‘white spot’ stage so they won’t progress.

-There are 2 classes of white spot lesions and Dr. Hawryluk will diagnose what your individual situation is.
+There are two classes of white spot lesions, and Dr. Hawryluk will diagnose what your situation is.
 The first is ‘Active Lesions’.
 These may improve on their own with adequate oral hygiene.
-They are characterized by a dull pitted and irregular surface.
-They have a favorable prognosis to regain their translucency due to porosity which readily allows incorporation of calcium and phosphate.
-The second is ‘Arrested Lesions’ and are unlikely to reverse on their own.
-They are characterized by a flat and shiny white or sometimes brown surface.
+A dull pitted and irregular surface is characteristic of this class.
+They have a favorable prognosis to regain their clarity due to porosity, which readily allows the incorporation of calcium and phosphate.
+The second is ‘Arrested Lesions’ – these are unlikely to reverse on their own.
+A flat and shiny white or sometimes a brown surface is characteristic of these latter lesions.
 They have a lack of porosity and formation of a remineralized layer on the outer part of the tooth.
-In both these cases, the new ICON technology reinforces demineralization areas by capillary action uptake of highly fluid resin which seals enamel porosities and creates a diffusion barrier preventing further cavitation or breakdown of the tooth.
+In both these cases, the new ICON technology reinforces demineralization areas by capillary action uptake of highly fluid resin, which seals enamel porosities and creates a diffusion barrier preventing further cavitation or breakdown of the tooth.
 Infiltration of resin impregnates the voids left by decalcification.
-It has the same refractive index of enamel so it restores the optical nature of the treated tooth surface to its natural aesthetics without removing the enamel.
+It has the same refractive index of enamel, so it restores the optical nature of the treated tooth surface to its natural aesthetics without removing the enamel.

-Depending on the size of the lesion, Dr. Hawryluk may suggest bleaching first as this may reduce the size of the white marks and the entire appearance of the lesion.
-It is important to understand that the white spots may appear whiter and brighter as the bleaching commences.
-If you or your child just finished orthodontics we may suggest waiting 3 months after the completion of the orthodontics due to the ability of some of the lesions to regress
+Depending on the size of the lesion, Dr. Hawryluk may suggest bleaching first, as this may reduce the size of the white marks and the entire appearance of the lesion.
+The white spots may appear whiter and brighter as the bleaching commences.
+If the patient recently finished orthodontics, Dr. Hawryluk may suggest waiting three months due to the ability of some of the lesions to regress.

 Below is a link to an excellent video showing the process:

-The after procedure instructions are as follows: For at least 24 hours after treatment, refrain from any dark colored foods or beverages that may stain teeth.
-Soft brushing with a warm salt water rinse along with eating soft foods is recommended.
-The irritation will resolve within a few days.
+The after procedure instructions are as follows: For at least 24 hours after treatment, refrain from any dark-colored foods or beverages that may stain teeth.
+Its recommended brushing softly with a warm salt water rinse along with eating soft foods.
 Please remember to brush in the morning and at night with extra focus on the gum line and floss daily to ensure clean and healthy gums.

-The optical presentation of the tooth defect is impressive after the infiltration.
-The lesions pore volume is now filled with a medium that has a similar light reflection index to healthy enamel so the white spot can no longer readily be detected.
-Dr. Hawryluk will finish the restored area is with fine polishing aids.
-Do not worry about the resin changing the color of the tooth, it just mimics the natural color of the tooth.
+The visual presentation of the tooth defect is impressive after the infiltration.
+The lesion’s pore volume is replete with a medium that has a similar light reflection index to healthy enamel, so the white spot can no longer readily be detected.
+Dr. Hawryluk will finish the treatment with fine polishing aids.
+Do not worry about the resin changing the color of the tooth; it just mimics the natural color of the tooth.

 A further advantage of this innovative treatment is it does not change in any way the anatomical shape of the tooth.
-ICON combines state of the art dentistry with the patients wish for drill-free treatment in order to protect and preserve healthy tooth structure.
-A very satisfactory treatment result can be achieved in a single sitting.
+ICON combines state of the art dentistry with the patient’s wish for drill-free treatment to protect and preserve healthy tooth structure.
+You can achieve a very satisfactory treatment result is in a single sitting.

-If you would like more information about ICON drill free treatment at St. Lawrence Dentistry please give us a callclick here.
+If you would like more information about ICON drill-free treatment at St. Lawrence Dentistry, please give us a call.